Trishia-K/Trishia-K/README.md

 # Hi, I'm Trishia Kobumanzi
 # 💫 About Me:
 <br>I am a third year computer science student interested in fintech, data science and software development.
-<br>I'm currently learning Python and Java script.
+<br>I'm currently learning Express.js and Django frameworks.
 <br>I am working on python projects focused on fintech.
 <br>Ask me about website design and development.
 <br>Fun fact: Code is like humor, when you have to explain it, it's bad.